 "This mystical Indian yogi is reluctant to harm his opponents and is a pacifist at heart.
 Nevertheless, when his family's village is threatened, he once again ventures into the world, steeled for combat and ready to teach evil a lesson."

-Dhalsim is generally a pacifist, an Indian mystic who only fights when he is forced to and will deviate from his nonviolent beliefs if his village is in danger.
+Dhalsim claims to be a pacifist, but this Indian mystic's words are proven to be empty time and time again as he deviates from his nonviolent beliefs if he believes his village is in danger.
 Although he looks hard and serious, he is very caring.
-The skulls he wears around his neck is in remembrance of the children in his village that died during a plague.
+The skulls he wears around his neck are in remembrance of the children in his village that died during a plague.
 Dhalsim is a long range fighter and his intense yoga training has granted him mastery of fire techniques and the ability to contort his body in impossible ways.
 With his village threatened once again, he readies himself for combat.

 "This boxer, whose violent tendencies led to his being expelled from the realm of professional boxing, teamed up with Bison to make money.
 He has not been heard from since Shadaloo's collapse."

-The former boxing champion and prizefighter will work for whoever offers up the most cash.
+Mike "Balrog" Bison, a former boxing champion and prizefighter, will work for whoever offers up the most cash.
 After being tossed from boxing for permanently injuring his opponent with illegal moves, Balrog joined Shadaloo and moved through the ranks to become Bison’s enforcer.
 After Shadaloo’s collapse, Balrog disappeared into the shadows.
 But you know this boxer can’t stay out of the spotlight for too long.